codecrafting-io/AdvancedPathTracingCP2077/README.md

   - **Balanced**: Improve on Vanilla loosing up to 2%
   - **Quality**: Heavy but less noise and higher quality
   - **Psycho**: Flatline your GPU 💀
+- RTXDI FPS Boost: Increase the performance by up to 8% with minimal visual loss, but some surfaces may exhibit flickering noise
-- Path Tracing Optimizations: Enables the following optimizations:
+- Path Tracing Tweaks: Enables the following optimizations:
   - Adds missing PT Reflections through Screen Space Reflections
   - Reduce noise on some scenarios.
 Some scenes may appear a little darker
   - Use PDF (Probability Density Function) for minor performance boost
   - Minor reflections improvement on transparent surfaces
-  - Minor GI/DI light behavior optimizations
+  - Minor GI/DI behavior optimizations
   - Improved RT distance
 - NVIDIA SHARC: Enables NVIDIA's Spatial Hash Radiance Cache (SHARC) for light bounces.
-Helps with tertiary bounces in dark areas and light bounces during fast camera movement.
+Helps stabilize light bounces in dark areas and during fast camera movement.
 Scales with PT quality with performance ranging from 1.5% (Vanilla) to 10% (Psycho).
 This is the vanilla mode, but **won't be enabled with ReGIR** because it can cause noise problems.
 Performance and image quality will vary
 - Rays per Pixel: Number of and rays per pixel **when using ReSTIR DI** mode.
 Affects Photo Mode screenshots
 - Bounces per Ray: Number of and bounces per ray **when using ReSTIR DI** mode.
 Affects Photo Mode screenshots
 - Self Reflection: Enable V self reflection without the head (game limitation😅🤷‍♂️).
 You are able to add the head by using the [Appearance Menu Mod](https://www.nexusmods.com/cyberpunk2077/mods/790).
 For showing the sleeves use the [Sleves](https://www.nexusmods.com/cyberpunk2077/mods/3309?tab=files) or [third person mod](https://www.nexusmods.com/cyberpunk2077/mods/669).